ThaGreatFikshun/ThaGreatFikshun/README.md

-### Hi there 👋

 ## Software Developer & UI/UX Engineer

 👋 Hi there!
-I'm James AKA Fikshun, a passionate software developer and UI/UX engineer.
+I'm James also known as Fikshun, a passionate software developer and UI/UX engineer.
 As an Applied Computer Science graduate from the United States International University-Africa, I bring a dynamic blend of technical expertise and a passion for innovation to the field of UI/UX engineering.
 With a strong foundation in development skills and a knack for effective communication, I am committed to driving positive change through technology.

 ## 🛠️ Technical Skills
 - **Programming Languages:** Flutter, Django, Kotlin, Python, PHP, HTML, CSS, C#, .NET framework